jayminDarji2003/tmdb-challenge/README.md

 ### 1. Which UI Libraries are allowed to use?

 We prefer you to use Tailwind CSS only.
-But, if you don't have enough experience with Tailwind you can use Material UI, Ant Design or Bootstrap (Get approval from HR first).

 ### 2. Which TMDB APIs need to be integrated?